pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/languages/dotnet.md

 {{< langchoose dotnetonly >}}

-Pulumi supports programs written in .NET.
-Because programs are just .NET, you can write them in a .NET supported language.
-That includes C#, F#, or Visual Basic and use your favorite tools such as build systems, linters, or test frameworks for development.
+Pulumi supports programs written in any supported .NET language, including C#, F#, and Visual Basic.
+You can also use your favorite .NET tools such as editors, package managers, build systems, and test frameworks.

 ## Getting Started